 When the final coat of paint is dry, sand the entire surface with 1500 grit Titan remembering to use an interface pad if required.

-Wipe all surfaces to remove excess dust, then grab your can of Gilly Stephensons cabinet makers wax and use a soft clean cloth to apply a thin coat to one side of the frame.
+Wipe all surfaces to remove excess dust, then grab your can of Gilly Stephenson’s cabinet makers wax and use a soft, clean cloth to apply a thin coat to one side of the frame.
 Do one side at a time to ensure that the wax doesn’t set or get sticky.
 Put a sheet of 1500 grit Titan paper on the sander and on speed 1 in the Rotex mode, begin to gradually work the wax into the paint surface.
-Once the first side is done repeat the process with each of the sides until the frame are done.
-When you’ve completed this stage place a paper napkin on the surface of the frame, place your sander on it and with the speed set to 1, in Rotex mode, burnish the entire furnace of the piece.
+Once the first side is done repeat the process with each of the sides until the frame is done.
+When you’ve completed this stage place a paper napkin on the surface then, place your sander on it and with speed set to 1, in Rotex mode, burnish the entire furnace of the piece.

 I’ve recently been experimenting with the white ‘Vlies’ pads which are an excellent substitute for the paper towel.
-Whilst the paper towel method is certainly cheaper, still suggest you get one or two from your local Festool dealer and try them out for yourself.
+While the paper towel method is certainly cheaper, still, suggest you get one or two from your local Festool dealer and try them out for yourself.

 Repeat the process to build up the finish until you’ve either had enough or have reached a level of finish you like.
-For my work I find that around 3 to 4 coats is sufficient but see hoe you go and stop when your happy with the finish.
+For my work, I find that around 3 to 4 coats are sufficient but see hoe you go and stop when you’re happy with the finish.

 There’s a lot of scope for experimentation with this finish so don’t be afraid to play!!